* JPMorgan, Wells Fargo, Citigroup lower after quarterly results

 Bank of America, Goldman Sachs and Morgan Stanley will report results next week.

-Analysts estimate second-quarter earnings for the S&P 500 companies rose 7.8 percent from a year earlier, with financials projected to have had the third-best profit growth among sectors, according to Thomson Reuters I/B/E/S.
+Analysts estimate second-quarter earnings for the S&P 500 companies rose 8.1 percent from a year earlier, after first quarter earnings posted their best performance since 2011, according to Thomson Reuters I/B/E/S.

 Earnings will be closely watched to see if high valuations are justified in the face of tepid inflation and a recent patch of mixed economic data.

 The S&P 500 has been trading at about 18 times earnings estimates for the next 12 months, compared with the long-term average of 15 times.